noob-wale/Rock-Paper-Scissors/README.md

 Else if both selects scissors then print its a draw
 If player selects paper and computer selects rock then print paper wins Else if both selects paper then print its a draw

+# Algorithm breakdown

+I wrote the function to randomly choose from and array and return a choice.
+ANd then getting the choice form the array as a string.